RIDAGOP-IDS-Toolkit/ridagop-ids-toolkit-docs/docs/schemas/process.md

         - **`resultAsOutputHtml`**: If the result of the activity should be shown on the page.
 For generated UI, there is a output section for each service.
 For mapped UI, a string can be used in order to specify the html element (element id).
             - **`One of (1)`** *(boolean)*
             - **`One of (2)`** *(string)*
-        - **`resultAsDynamicUI`** *(boolean)*: The result of this activity is used to generate some new UI-elements.
+        - **`resultAsDynamicUI`** *(string)*: The result of this activity is used to generate some new UI-elements.
 The result data needs to validate against the process-Service UI schema.
+The string represents the postfix. use empty string for the default position (after the UI) or 'pre' to put it before the UI.
         - **`alert`** *(boolean)*: Configure if the activity should show an alert when it is finished (default on top level activities is true).
     - **`debug`** *(object)*: Some debug related settings for the activity.
         - **`execute`** *(boolean)*: If false, the activity is not executed (default true).